Delivering your news, mindfully

 🎯 User Testing Validation

-Some difficulty with navigation, but I iterated upon the pathways to achieve more intuitive journeys
+• Some difficulty with navigation led to iteration for more intuitive journeys

 📈 Areas for Future Improvement